kdavies4/FCSys/README.md

 FCSys
 -----
 **Warning!**  This package is still in development.
-Changes at this point may affect the public interfaces of the classes.
+Changes may be made that affect the public interfaces of the classes.
 The package is not yet under full version control and conversion scripts are not being provided for these changes.
 Some models still have issues or are incomplete.
 These models should